 - Fuel Pump Wiring Diagram (1996 3.1L V6 Chevrolet Lumina, Monte Carlo).

 - Fuel Pump Wiring Diagram (1997 3.1L V6 Chevrolet Lumina, Monte Carlo).

 - Fuel Pump Wiring Diagram (1998-1999 3.1L V6 Chevrolet Lumina, Monte Carlo).

 Symptoms Of A Bad Fuel Pump

-A bad fuel pump usually causes one of two problems:
+The fuel pump will usually fail in one of two ways: